yahiaAlg/djikstra_algorithm/README.md

 Contributions to this code are welcome.
 Please feel free to fork the repository and submit pull requests for any improvements or bug fixes.

-# Utility Graph Drawing code
 # Graph Visualization with Tkinter

 This Python script provides a visual representation of a graph, leveraging the Tkinter library for the graphical user interface.

 ## Features:

 - **Visualizes Graphs:** Renders graph data stored in a JSON file.
 - **Adjacency List Format:** Supports graphs represented using the adjacency list format.
 - **Node Highlighting:** Optionally highlights nodes based on provided distances from a source vertex.
 - **Error Handling:** Includes robust error handling to gracefully manage invalid input or file errors.
 - **Detailed Logging:** Logs key events and potential issues to a file for debugging and monitoring.

 ## Installation:

 1. **Python and Tkinter:** Ensure you have Python installed on your system.
 Tkinter is usually included in standard Python distributions.
 2. **Required Packages:** No external packages beyond the Python standard library are required.

 ## Usage:

 1. **Prepare Your Graph Data:**

    - Create a JSON file representing your graph as an adjacency list.
 For example:

      ```json
      {
-       "A": {"B": 4, "C": 2},
+       "A": { "B": 4, "C": 2 },
-       "B": {"C": 1, "D": 5},
+       "B": { "C": 1, "D": 5 },
-       "C": {"D": 8, "E": 10},
+       "C": { "D": 8, "E": 10 },
-       "D": {"E": 2, "F": 6},
+       "D": { "E": 2, "F": 6 },
-       "E": {"F": 3},
+       "E": { "F": 3 },
        "F": {}
      }
      ```

      - In this format, each key in the JSON object represents a vertex in the graph.
      - The corresponding value is another dictionary representing its adjacent vertices and edge weights.

 2. **Run the Script:**
    - Replace `"graph.json"` in the `if __name__ == "__main__":` block with the actual path to your JSON graph file.
    - Run the script using `python graph_visualization.py` (or your preferred method of executing Python scripts).